To add heat or remove temperature and humidity in the form of condensation and promote clean air in a building.

 SET BACK THERMOSTAT:

 Also called an ELECTRONIC THERMOSTAT: A device used to monitor and adjust the building temperature and has set points which can be "PROGRAMMED" by the building owner to lower or raise the building temperature at given times.
-A great energy saver.
+This is a great energy saver.

 A small tube filled with a material which generates a small amount of electricity and acts as a safety control within a gas furnace.
 This device is placed in the path of a burning pilot flame to sense that there is actually a pilot burning before the gas valve will allow gas to be sent to the burners.

-An electric'or electronic device used to regulate a control through the measurement of temperature.
+An electronic device used to regulate a control through the measurement of temperature.

 A unit of measurement used for determining cooling capacity.
 One ton is the equivalent of 12,000 BTUs per hour.